dongjindu/org.boldust.RedBlackIndex/README.md

 If you want to do binary search and you don't want to change the order of objects in an ArrayList, how do you want to do?

-This class can help you create an index with the object values like database.
-You can even create an Comparator and pass to the index.
+This class can help to create an index with the object values like database.
+A Comparator can be created and pass to the index.
+If the objects in ArrayList is Comparable, comparator is not required.

+Future version plan to support Array as well.
+This index fits the situation of both unique and non-unique values but not very efficient for the field with few value ranges e.g., genders is only of male, female, and other.

 Usage: